 Drifting temperature air conditioning

-This article is a contribution to the colloquium on the evolution of preventive conservation in France.
+This article and lecture (linked above) is a contribution to the colloquium on the evolution of preventive conservation in France.
 It is organised by APrevU (aprevu.com) and happens on 8 - 9 June 2017 in Paris.
 This article emphasises the constraints exercised by national and international standards for the museum environment.
+The lecture is quite different: comparing two archives with very similar storage climates, one fully air conditioned, the other uncontrolled but for a minimum allowed temperature at 15 degrees.

 The climate within museum stores and archives can be regulated by dehumidifying a building whose temperature is allowed to vary seasonally without explicit control.
 The ground beneath the building provides thermal inertia to hold the annual temperature cycle around 8 – 16°C, in northern Europe.
 A well insulated above-ground structure moderates short term fluctuations in the weather.
 Good airtightness reduces the energy required for dehumidification.
 This combination of cool and dry storage is beneficial to the vast majority of artifacts.
 However, the implementation of such storage is inhibited by some restrictive standards for the museum and archive environment.